TK009/yolo-meritahti/README.md

 --------------

 **Environment**
-* We have an installer!
+* We have an installer! see /packages /src/lib/help/packages on what is installed where
 * Useful core and turtle libraries are in progress